-With so many attractions and things to do in Hilo, with interesting sites and numerous Big Island attractions, give yourself a full day or more to explore this lush tropical paradise.
+With so many things to do in Hilo, with interesting sites and numerous Big Island attractions, give yourself a full day or more to explore this lush tropical paradise.
 There is an abundance of great sightseeing in Hilo and the surrounding area, plus many parks, restaurants and museums to enjoy.

 According to legend and oral history, early Polynesians began one of the first settlements on Hawaii Island in Hilo sometime around 1100 AD.
 Late in the 18th century, King Kamehameha I named the town Hilo.